mreishus/aoc/2019/15/README.md

 15,15 in the tree and search there), it was no problem.
 Instead of taking a minute or two to explore, it was done in a second or so.
 Much nicer!

+I was also able to remove the separate search for the oxygen sensor after the maze is mapped out.
+The DFS records path information, so I just use that to find the path needed in Part 1.

 ### Part 2

 Part2 asks how long it takes for oxygen to fill all of the maze.
 I used